Studentship Vacancies

 • Integrating Large Language Models and Knowledge Graphs for Advancing Scientific Discovery

 This PhD research focuses on merging the capabilities of Large Language Models (LLMs) and Knowledge Graphs (KGs) to support scientific research.
 These technologies can assist researchers, students, editors, and funding bodies in navigating scientific literature, exploring research trends, extracting relevant information, assessing research impact, and even formulating new scientific hypotheses.
-The main objective of this project is to integrate LLMs and KGs for facilitating scientific discovery and providing robust assistance to the scientific community.
-The project envisions developing innovative tools that not only streamline the research process but also foster groundbreaking scientific discoveries.
+The student will integrate LLMs and KGs to facilitate scientific discovery and provide robust assistance to the scientific community.
+The project envisions developing novel approaches and innovative tools that streamline the research process and foster groundbreaking scientific discoveries.

 Supervisors: Dr Angelo Salatino, Dr Francesco Osborne and Prof Enrico Motta